To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

-Dennis and Donna Oldorf Hospice House of Mercy: Meeting community's need for compassionate end-of-life care
+Home > Mercy News > The Mercy Touch Magazine > Spring 2007 > Dennis and Donna Oldorf Hospice House of Mercy: Meeting the Need for Compassionate end-of-life Care

 Few local building projects have been anticipated with as much passion and excitement as the Dennis & Donna Oldorf Hospice House of Mercy, currently nearing completion on a site behind the MercyCare clinic on Blairs Ferry Road.
 The facility represents the culmination of a community-wide campaign to create a dedicated hospice house to provide compassionate end-of-life care for patients and families in the Cedar Rapids-Iowa City area.

 "This is a dream come true," says Jan McGuire, R.N., a 15-year Hospice of Mercy nurse who will work at the hospice house.
 "Ever since I came here we've been waiting for a place where people could come and receive excellent care and be supported.
 It's thrilling to be part of this."

 The new facility is designed to provide a warm, homelike environment where patients can live their final days in peace and comfort, cared for by professional Hospice of Mercy staff members with hospital-standard medical resources.
 Open to any area hospice patients, it will offer pain and symptom management for patients and respite for caregivers.

 Plans for a local hospice house were spurred by hospice volunteers, patients and family members led by volunteer Bill Elkington, who spearheaded a drive to collect more than 3,500 signatures to raise awareness of the need for a hospice house in 2005.
 Their efforts were bolstered by Donna Oldorf, who made a lead gift of $1.1 million to the project in memory of her husband Dennis, who was a Hospice of Mercy patient prior to his death in August 2005.